-The Ore Reserve base is unchanged from that reported previously and has only been depleted for mining to 30 June 2012.
-The underlying Mineral Resource estimate is based on Multi Indicator Kriging and incorporates a specific adjustment based on parameters derived from mining activities.
+The Ore Reserve was estimated from the original un-depleted Measured and Indicated Mineral Resource of 139.3Mt at a grade of 0.055% U3O8.
+The Mineral Resource estimate was completed using Multi Indicator Kriging and incorporates a specific adjustment based on expected mining parameters.
 As a result, additional dilution and mining recovery are not included in the Ore Reserve estimation.

-These reserves form the basis of the life of mine planning for the project.
-The updated mine model defines a project life of in excess of 20 years based on a processing throughput of 3.45Mt/pa.
+These reserves form the basis of the continuing life of mine plan for the Project.
+The revised mine plan allows a project life in excess of 20 years, based on a processing feed rate of 3.45Mt/a

-Exploration Licence (EPL) 3500 abuts the Langer Heinrich Mining Lease to the west and includes the alluvial covered western extension of the mineralised Langer Heinrich palaeochannel.
+EPL3500 abuts the Langer Heinrich Mining Lease to the west and includes the sediment covered western extension of the mineralised Langer Heinrich palaeochannel.